handsontable/handsontable/docs/next/guides/advanced-topics/batch-operations.md

 #### suspendRender and resumeRender

-To suspend the rendering process you can use `suspendRender` method just before the actions you want to batch.
-This is a manual approach - after suspending you have to remember to resume the process with the `resumeRender` method.
+To suspend the rendering process, you can call the `suspendRender` method just before the actions you want to batch.
+This is a manual approach.
+After suspending, you must remember to resume the process with the `resumeRender` method.

 ```js
 hot.suspendRender(); // suspend rendering